willfurnass/sheffield_hpc/index.rst

 If you want to see what software is availible for use on iceberg see the :ref:`software` section.

 If you want more information about the iceberg hardware take a look at the :ref:`cluster-specs`.

+If you get stuck using iceberg or need some specific software please contact the research computing team on <>.